bryanwb/chef-hackday/Planning.md

     * two white boards w/ markers
     * lots of power strips
 * common code repository?
+* sticky notes
 * focus - testing a cookbook thoroughly

 Ideas
 =====

-* Task - add tests to gitlab cookbook make sure it runs on 3 platforms
-    * add outside in tests w/ cucumber
-    * add tests w/ minitest
-    * add chefspec tests
-    * test using toft
-    * can we extend foodcritic or otherwise do anything special w/ foodcritic?
-* test on centos 5,6 Ubuntu 10.10, 11.04, 11.10, 12.10
-* bonus points for freebsd, openbsd, arch linux
+Organize like and unconference

-* Structure
+* 10 minute introduction
-    * Quick intro, who I am (BryanWB) how little I know
+  * Quick intro, who I am (BryanWB) how little I know, who else is here that is an expert on testing and Ruby - SNS, fnichol
   * Why this is important, esp. to making cookbooks maintainable
   * The holy grail, travis-ci integration, test a pull request b4 you accept it
   * gauge participant's skill levels
     * Who has used Chef?
     * Who has used ruby?
     * who has done testing w/ ruby? minitest? cucumber?
   * Talk about 6 different tools
     * Cucumber
     * Minitest
     * Chefspec
     * Vagrant
     * toft
     * foodcritic
     * The missing tool, KVM wrapper that use Libvirt interface
 * Who is working on this in the Chef community?
     * David Calavera
     * SNS
-      *
-    * explain how current approaches use chef_handler to execute at end of chef-run, then execute tests at end
-    * Talk briefly about Aruba (does something similar exist for minitest?)
-    * Have atomic-penguin talk about gitlab cookbook and introduce parts of the cookbook
-    * Talk about how we could use outside-in testing w/ gitlab
-* Break into groups for 3 hours, after 3 hours make people switch groups.
-Ask who can lead the respective groups
-  * Cucumber
-  * Minitest
-  * Vagrant
-  * toft
+    * Andrew Crump
-    * Chefspec
+    * BTM
-* When switch happens, team nominates one or several people to stay behind and debrief n00bs
+* Unconference style, have people write up topics that they want to work on
+* after 10 mins, have people vote by marking on the ideas they like
+* Explain Kanban board and WIP
+* Let people split up into groups
+* Fishbowl for those who want more detail ( have to learn how a good fishbowl works )
-* Wrap-up - Someone from each group shows off their progress and describe challenges, will all be documented in wiki
+* Wrap-up - Someone from each group shows off their progress and describe challenges, will may be documented in wiki